nawabahmadreshi/documentation/pages/marketing-channels/facebook-dynamic-ads.md

 ## Upload your feed to Facebook

+To set up a Facebook Product Catalogue campaign, you will need to first create your campaign and use a Branch link as the Deep Link URL for the advertisements.
+Facebook Dynamic Ads information is available **[here](https://www.facebook.com/business/help/455326144628161)**.

 1. Navigate to your [Facebook Ads Manager](https://www.facebook.com/ads/manager/){:target="_blank"}.
 1. In the top left hand corner, click into the menu, select **All tools**, and select **Product Catalogues**.
 {% image src='/img/pages/features/facebook-ads/facebook-dynamic-ads/fb-product-catalogs.png' 3-quarters center alt='Facebook Product Catalogs' %}